 Norfolk Public Schools' Career and Technical Education (CTE) program provides students with an array of rigorous and relevant education options and opportunities to support their college, career, and civic readiness journey.
-Engaging CTE pathways and/or activities are offered at each of the high schools, middle schools, elementary schools, K-8 settings, Norfolk Technical Center, and auxiliary sites.
-This includes, but is not limited to, sequenced courses, dual enrollment, hands-on labs, career and technical student organizations, state and national competitions, industry credentials/certifications, and work-based learning.
+Engaging CTE pathways and activities are offered at each of the high schools, middle schools, elementary schools, K-8 settings, Norfolk Technical Center, and auxiliary sites.
+This includes, but is not limited to, sequenced courses, dual enrollment, hands-on labs, career and technical student organizations, participation in state and national competitions, industry credentialing, and work-based learning experiences.

-All of our CTE programs, which are aligned with the National Career Clusters® Model, integrate academic and technical content while providing real-world experiences within the in-person, hybrid, and/or virtual environment.
-Each vibrant program is based on local, state, and national research that allow us to prepare our students for high-skill, in-demand, and higher-wage postsecondary endeavors.
-Our business, industry, higher education, and community partners are actively engaged and support the success of our students, teachers, and programs.
+All CTE programs, which are aligned with the National Career Clusters® Model, integrate academic and technical content while providing real-world experiences within in-person, hybrid, and virtual environments.
+Each vibrant program is based on local, state, and national research that allow us to prepare our students for higher-skilled, higher-waged, and in-demand postsecondary endeavors.
+Our business, industry, higher education, and community partners are actively engaged in all aspects of our CTE programs.